oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

-I could focus on laying out and styling the interactions I had already identified instead of trying to figure out what the interactions should be.
+I could focus on laying out and styling the interactions I had already identified instead of trying to figure out what the interactions should be while designing them.
 Splitting up these concerns
 means you're less likely to forget or leave out important interactions.